Project 1: Elevator Controller - Spring 2025

 Note: Testing incrementally makes finding bugs easier.
 Once you finish a function and it is testable, make sure it is working correctly.

-• Test the alternative constructor for a normal case.
-It must create a default board.
+• Test CentCom constructor for a normal case.

 Testing For Memory Leaks / Memory Errors